 Further Article 51A (g) emphasizes on the duty of every citizen of India to protect and improve the natural environment including forests, lakes, rivers and wild life, and to have compassion for living creatures^{xxxii}.
-When deciding if a proposed action should be approved and under what conditions, the Minister has broad discretion to consider any relevant information on the impacts of the proposed action but must take into account: the principles of ecologically sustainable development, including the precautionary principle, as well as the balancing of economic, social and environmental considerations; the results of the assessment of the impacts of the proposed action; and community and stakeholder comments, among others^{xxxiii}.
-Conservation and maintenance of biological diversity, sustainable utilization of natural resources, and stabilization of the terrain; improvement and regulation of hydrological regime; people's involvement in planning and management of natural resources and fulfilling socio-economic and livelihood needs of the people have to be taken into account while preparing the Landscape plan ^{xxxiv}.
+When deciding if a proposed action should be approved and under what conditions, the Minister has broad discretion to consider any relevant information on the impacts of the proposed action but must take into account: the principles of ecologically sustainable development, including the precautionary principle, as well as the balancing of economic, social and environmental considerations; the results of the assessment of the impacts of the proposed action; and community and stakeholder comments, among othersiii.
+Conservation and maintenance of biological diversity, sustainable utilization of natural resources, and stabilization of the terrain; improvement and regulation of hydrological regime; people's involvement in planning and management of natural resources and fulfilling socio-economic and livelihood needs of the people have to be taken into account while preparing the Landscape plan iv

-Environmental protection and monitoring is not restricted to the spheres of urban or industrial pollution of water, air and land but also extends to the misuse of the scarce land resources and it follows that the assessment of limits of exploitation of various natural resources and monitoring the total environmental situation are essential steps for a conservation and eco-restoration strategy^{xxxv}.
-In Glanrock Estate (P) Ltd., the court observed that, "the present generation is answerable to the next generation by giving to the next generation a good environment and we are answerable to the next generation ^{xxxvi}.
+Environmental protection and monitoring is not restricted to the spheres of urban or industrial pollution of water, air and land but also extends to the misuse of the scarce land resources and it follows that the assessment of limits of exploitation of various natural resources and it follows that the total environmental situation are essential steps for a conservation and eco-restoration strategy^{xxxv}.
+In Glanrock Estate (P) Ltd., the court observed that, "the present generation is answerable to the next generation by giving to the observed that, the present sentences and we are answerable to the next generation by giving to the next generation .
 If deforestation takes place rampantly then inter-generational equity would stand violated, therefore, doctrine of sustainable development also forms part of Article 21 xxxvii.